-We are undertaking a Strategic Environmental Assessment (SEA) ahead of the publication of our final strategy.
+We undertook a Strategic Environmental Assessment (SEA) ahead of the publication of this strategy.
 We have produced a detailed Habitats Regulations Assessment (HRA) for the preferred option which was agreed by Natural England.
-The HRA and the draft SEA Environmental Report set out at a strategic level the potential impacts that could result from the preferred strategy approach, and identify how these impacts could be mitigated.
+The HRA and the SEA Environmental Report set out at a strategic level the potential impacts that could result from the strategy approach and identify how these impacts could be mitigated.

-The environmental assessments we have undertaken in collaboration with our partners have influenced the draft strategy.
-Once the strategy is approved we will need carry out scheme specific environmental assessments before we can obtain the consents needed for the resulting works.
+The environmental assessments we have undertaken in collaboration with our partners have influenced the strategy.
+We will need to carry out scheme specific environmental assessments during the delivery of the strategy before we can obtain the consents needed for the strategy works.
 We will also look to identify opportunities to improve existing habitats and/or to create new areas where wildlife may thrive.
+Any environmental measures we do take will not compromise the provision of protection from flood risk in the strategy area.

 Working closely with local stakeholders we were able to produce a shortlist of options, and in 2018 we went to consultation with the public on this shortlist.
-This enabled us to formulate the preferred option for change, which we are now taking forward as part of this draft strategy.
-During the 2018 consultation period, we organised a number of dropin events along the coast with over 500 people attending, and over 65% returning a completed survey.
+This enabled us to formulate the preferred option for change, which we are now taking forward as part of this strategy.
+During the 2018 consultation period, we organised a number of drop-in events along the coast with over 500 people attending, and over 65% returning a completed survey.